SimonaZaccaria/QuLTRA/README.md

 ## Future developments
-Future improvements of QuLTRA may involve the implementation of a graphical interface, the possibility to export the full Hamiltonian of quantum circuits as a Qobj() for seamless integration with QuTiP, the calculation of zero-point fluctuation elements via energy participation coefficients that account for higher-order terms in the Taylor expansion, and the extension of the method to circuits with strong anharmonicity.
+Future improvements of QuLTRA may involve the implementation of a graphical interface, and the extension of the method to circuits with strong anharmonicity.

 ## Contact